MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-custom-image-provisioning-errors.md

 **N<sup>2</sup>:** If the OS is Linux specialized, and it is uploaded as generalized, you will get a provisioning failure error because the new VM is running with the original computer name, username and password.

-### Resolution - Upload error
+### Resolution for upload errors

-To resolve both these errors, upload the original VHD, available on premises, with the same setting as that for the OS (generalized/specialized).
+To resolve these errors, upload the original VHD, available on premises, with the same setting as that for the OS (generalized/specialized).
 To upload as generalized, remember to run -deprovision first.

 ## Capture errors